Ceroid lipofuscinosis neuronal 3

 Other Names for this Disease

 - Juvenile NCL

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 On this page

 - The National Institute of Neurological Disorders and Stroke (NINDS) funds two national human brain banks.
 These banks provide researchers worldwide with tissue from patients with neurological and psychiatric disorders.
-Both banks need brain tissue from Batten disease patients to enable scientists to study the disease more closely.

 The Human Brain and Spinal Fluid Resource Center

 Harvard Brain Tissue Resource Center

 - The following organizations provide researchers with nervous system tissues from patients with neurological disorders.